 How to Switch from

-AutoCAD® to BricsCAD in 4 Easy Steps
+AutoCAD® to BricsCAD® in 4 Easy Steps

-Switching from Autodesk AutoCAD® to BricsCAD is easier than you might think.
-BricsCAD is a powerful, DWG-based CAD platform that feels instantly familiar to AutoCAD® users, but with the added benefits of flexible licensing and lower costs.
+Switching from Autodesk AutoCAD® to BricsCAD® is easier than you might think.
+BricsCAD® is a powerful, DWG-based CAD platform that feels instantly familiar to AutoCAD® users, but with the added benefits of flexible licensing and with the added benefits of flexible licensing options including perpetual licences.
 Best of all, the transition can be completed in just a handful of steps – without disrupting your workflow.

-In this guide, we’ll show you how to switch from AutoCAD® to BricsCAD in four easy steps, and why BricsCAD is the smarter alternative for CAD professionals.
+In this guide, we’ll show you how to switch from AutoCAD® to BricsCAD® in four easy steps, and why BricsCAD® is the smarter alternative for CAD professionals.

-Step 1: How to Install BricsCAD (Side-by-Side with AutoCAD®)
+Step 1: How to Install BricsCAD® (Side-by-Side with AutoCAD®)

-The first step is to install BricsCAD.
+The first step is to install BricsCAD®.
 You don’t need to uninstall AutoCAD® – both can run side-by-side.

 • Download: Head to the Bricsys website, create a free account, and download the latest installer.
 A 30-day full trial is available.